mozilla/areweslimyet/faq/faq.md

   * Close all open tabs and record **after TP5, tabs closed** and then **after TP5, tabs closed [+30s]**.

 For the mobile benchmark, we run the target build of Firefox (ARMv6 version) on a Samsung GT-B7510 device.
 A script combined with an addon records Firefox's memory usage at various points.
-The testing procedure for the mobile benchmark is identical to the desktop benchmark, except that instead of loading all 100 pages from the TP5 pagesent 5 times, we load only 15 pages from TP5.
+The testing procedure for the mobile benchmark is identical to the desktop benchmark, except that instead of loading all 100 pages from the TP5 pageset 5 times, we load only 15 pages from TP5.

 Every time we measure memory usage, we also collect a full snapshot of about:memory.
 You can browse these snapshots by clicking on any point in the